typst/packages/README.md

 Optional:
 - `repository`: A link to the repository where this package is developed.
+- `exclude`: An array of globs specifying files that should not be part of the published bundle that the compiler downloads when importing the package.
+To be used for support files like images or documentation that would otherwise unnecessarily increase the bundle size.

 Packages always live in folders named as `{name}-{version}`.
 The name and version in the folder name and manifest must match.
 Paths in a package are local